motis-project/motis/tools/protocol/README.md

 - `summary`: Short summary of the operation
 - `description` (optional): Longer description of the operation
 - `tags` (optional): A list of tags for the operation
-- `deprecated` (optional, boolean): Marks the operation as deprecated.
+- `deprecated` (optional, bool): Marks the operation as deprecated.
 - `input` (optional): Full type name for the request.
 If missing, a `GET` request is used.
 - `output` (optional): Non-error response.
 If missing, `motis.MotisSuccess` is generated.
   - `type`: Full type name for the response